thinkaliker/HexClockMetroJS/README.md

-# HexClockMetroPJS
+# HexClockMetroJS
-HexClock for Windows 8+ using ProcessingJS
+HexClock for Windows 8+ using JavaScript (jQuery)